rmkcodingclub/AmazonProblems/README.md

 }
 ]]

-23. “given two lists write a function which returns a list which is the intersection of the two lists.the original lists should remain same.
+23.given two lists write a function which returns a list which is the intersection of the two lists.the original lists should remain same.
 (Intersection – if first list is say,1,20 3,45 and second list is 3,24 ,45,90,68 then
 intersection should be 3,45 )

-24. Given two nodes of a binary tree find the closest ancestor of the two nodes.
+24.Given two nodes of a binary tree find the closest ancestor of the two nodes.
 Note:consider binary tree and binary search tree also.

-25. Given an array all of whose elements are positive numbers, find the maximum sum of a subsequence with the constraint that no 2 numbers in the sequence should be adjacent in the array.
+25.Given an array all of whose elements are positive numbers, find the maximum sum of a subsequence with the constraint that no 2 numbers in the sequence should be adjacent in the array.
 i) 3 2 7 10 should return 13 (sum of 3 and 10)
 ii) 3 2 5 10 7 should return 15 (sum of 3, 5 and 7)

-26. Given a Binary Search Tree, write a program to print the kth smallest element without using any static/global variable.
+26.Given a Binary Search Tree, write a program to print the kth smallest element without using any static/global variable.
 You can’t pass the value k to any function also.